wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 For each type of handler, Geode provides a convenience class with empty stubs for the interface callback methods.

-**Note:** Write-behind cache listeners are created by extending the `AsyncEventListener` interface, and they are configured with an `AsyncEventQueue` that you assign to one or more regions.
+**注意:** Write-behind cache listeners are created by extending the `AsyncEventListener` interface, and they are configured with an `AsyncEventQueue` that you assign to one or more regions.

 **Procedure**